 You don’t have to get up at 4am like everyone presumes about rowers…

 Our standard membership is £75 and gives you access to all that LSERC has to offer - from races, to socials, to weekly training.
-You’re free to join either of our squads - Squad A or Casual Squad -, to learn to cox, to train as much (or as little!) as you like, and to make the most of the LSERC experience.
-Your fee enables our continued use of the University of London boathouse in Chiswick, contributes to race fees, and allows us to employ our two professional coaches, Jonno and Beth.
+You’re free to join either of our squads - Senior or Dev Squad -, to learn to cox, to train as much (or as little!) as you like, and to make the most of the LSERC experience.
+Your fee enables our continued use of the University of London boathouse in Chiswick, contributes to race fees, and allows us to employ our professional coach, Beth.
 With most UK university boat clubs costing anywhere from £100-200, our fee is designed to be inclusive and is arguably much cheaper than a gym membership!!

 Not into the sports side?
 That’s cool, too!
 For the absolute steal of £30, social membership gives you discounted access to all that Rowing socials have to offer.
 Our social members are integral to the club; often dedicated attendees of our weekly Wednesday pre-drinks (before Zoo), as well as our infamous club dinners on Brick Lane, and club-wide costume socials for AU events such as Carol.